AMMG-at-ERAU/Secondary-Crashes/README.md

 [![CRAN_Download_Count](http://cranlogs.r-pkg.org/badges/ETAS)](https://CRAN.R-project.org/package=ETAS)
 [![Build Status](https://travis-ci.org/jalilian/ETAS.svg?branch=master)](https://travis-ci.org/jalilian/ETAS)

-# Temporal point process model to identify secondary crashes
+#  Identification of secondary crashes using temporal point process model

 The R code for the ETAS model obtained from Jalilian is adapted to identify the secondary crash events in the present work.
 The code was developed to analyze an earthquake catalog using the stochastic declustering approach.
 We modified the code for a temporal-only self-exciting point process for the current application.
 The input data contains the date and time of the crash events.
 We have classified potential secondary crashes from the dataset based on queue time and corresponding probability values obtained from the model.